 Invoice Response structures the feedback loop from Buyer to Seller regarding the invoice handling process on Buyer’s side.

-Invoice Response is an option for the Buyer to inform Seller about Buyer’s decisions in invoice processing in a structured form.
+Invoice Response is an option for the Buyer to inform Seller about Buyer’s decisions in invoice processing in a structured or unstrutured form.

 In scope